Meta-Learning via Classifier(-free) Diffusion Guidance: Appendix

 \subsubsection{HyperCLIP}

 \paragraph{Training} In order to train the HyperCLIP model, we need samples of fine tuned network weights $W_i$.
-Similarly to HVAE, we used adaptations from \textbf{Uncond.
-HNet-MAML}, using 50-step adaptation $\mathcal{A}_{\mathcal{T}_i}$ with learning rate $0.1$, on a support set stochastically sampled at every adaptation phase, as this would allow us to use the same HyperCLIP model for doing guidance on both HNet and HVAE.
-We trained our HyperCLIP model for 600 epochs, with the Adam \citep{kingma_adam_2017} optimizer, $0.0003$ learning rate and batch size 64, for all our experiments.
+We use adaptations from \textbf{Uncond.
+HNet-MAML}, using 50-step adaptation $\mathcal{A}_{\mathcal{T}_i}$ with learning rate $0.1$, on randomly split support sets.
+We trained our HyperCLIP model for 600 epochs with the Adam \citep{kingma_adam_2017} optimizer, $0.0003$ learning rate and batch size 64 for all our experiments.

-\paragraph{Guidance} We use 10 steps guidance with $\lambda=0.01$ and learning rate $0.1$, for both when performed on HNet and HVAE.
+\paragraph{Guidance} We use 10 steps guidance with $\lambda=0.01$ and learning rate $0.1$, to perform guidance within either the HNet or HVAE latent spaces.

-\paragraph{Evaluation} Evaluation is performed on a fixed query set on the predefined query set of the held-out test tasks of the Meta-VQA dataset.
+\paragraph{Evaluation} For each held-out test task $\mathcal{T}_i$ from the Meta-VQA dataset, we perform zero-shot model evaluation on the fixed predefined query set $D_i^{\text{q}}$ for the task.
 Zero-shot performance is evaluated on the output of the generative hypernetwork $h$ after applying latent space guidance.
-For the few shot performance, all adaptation is performed on the support set of the test tasks, on the latent space initialized at the output of the guidance procedure.
-Similarly to our baselines, we use 50-steps gradient descent adaptation with learning rate 0.1.